Below are the answers to some of the most frequently asked questions relating to the Matching and Blessing process for Second Generation.

-All Second Generation should attend the Blessing personally in Korea and receive the Blessing directly from True Parents.
+All Blessed Children should attend the Blessing personally in Korea and receive the Blessing directly from True Parents.

 When will the next Blessing be?

 The next Blessing will be on the 7th of February 2020 in Seoul Korea

 What do I need to do in order to attend the next Blessing?

-At the moment we have the international matching websites www.bcmatching.org
+At the moment we have two international matching websites

-How do I get a login to bcmatching?
+How do I get a login to blessing4u?

 How do we get the parents’ password?